nicholas-long/kb/hacking/privesc-to-try-list.md

 - writable PATH ( not just my user's path )
 - writable service
   - directories `systemctl show-environment`
+- headline exploits from privesc to try list
 - linux exploit suggester or `les2.pl`
 - meterpreter local suggester
 - search files by modification date with `find` to see what creators added